The Royal Burial Ground at Sutton Hoo

 Burial Mounds of Kings

-There are around eighteen burial mounds within the royal cemetery.
+There are around eighteen burial mounds within the Royal Burial Ground.
 Many have been so eroded over the centuries that it is hard to know exactly how many there were.

-The burials date to the seventh century AD.
-The people buried here left no written records, so it is impossible to know exactly who they were, but historians strongly suspect that Sutton Hoo was the cemetry for the royal dynasty of East Anglia - the Wuffingas, who claimed descent from the god Woden.
+The burials date to the seventh-century AD.
+The people buried here left no written records, so it is impossible to know exactly who they were, but historians strongly suspect that Sutton Hoo was the cemetery for the royal dynasty of East Anglia, the Wuffingas, who claimed descent from the god Woden.

-Most of the mounds were robbed, largely in the Tudor period, and much of what was there was lost, but two mounds escaped this fate - Mound One and Mound Seventeen.
+Most of the mounds were robbed, largely in the Tudor period, and much of what was there was lost, but two mounds escaped this fate - the Great Ship Burial or King's Mound One and the Horseman's Mound.

 The Great Ship Burial

-Sutton Hoo is England's Valley of the Kings, and the Anglo-Saxon ship burial found in Mound One is the richest burial ever found in northern Europe.
+Sutton Hoo is England's Valley of the Kings, and the Anglo-Saxon ship burial found in the King's Mound is the richest burial ever found in northern Europe.

-1400 years ago, a king or great warrior of East Anglia was laid to rest in a 90ft ship, surrounded by his extraordinary treasures.
-The discovery revolutionised our understanding of the Dark Ages, and provided a lens to examine this fascinating period of history.
+1,400 years ago, a king or great warrior of East Anglia was laid to rest in a 90ft ship, surrounded by his extraordinary treasures.
+The discovery revolutionised our understanding of the Anglo-Saxon period and provided a lens through which to examine this fascinating era of history.

-The most likely candidate for the man who belonged to this grave is King Raedwald, a great King of East Anglia, who won both renown, for his victory over the Kingdom of Northumbria, and criticism, for establishing an altar for Christ and an altar for the old gods side by side.
+The most likely candidate for the man who belonged to this grave is King Rædwald, a great King of East Anglia who won both renown, for his victory over the Kingdom of Northumbria, and criticism, for establishing an altar for Christ and an altar for the old gods side by side.

 What, No Boat?

-The 90ft Anglo-Saxon boat from Sutton Hoo no longer exists.
-It was made of oak and after 1,400 years in the acidic soil, it rotted away leaving only its 'ghost' imprinted in the sand.
+The 27 metre long Anglo-Saxon ship from Sutton Hoo no longer exists.
+It was made of oak and after 1,300 years in the acidic soil, it rotted away leaving only its 'ghost' imprinted in the sand.

 Although all physical trace has gone, perhaps the ship has sailed on into the next world, bearing its captain on new adventures.